CHT2520-web-prog/intro-to-laravel/intro_to_Laravel.md

 ```

 - Refresh the page it should now have some styling.
-- Have a look in _index.blade.view_ at the link element.
+- Have a look in _index.blade.php_ at the link element.

 ```html
 <link href="{{asset('css/style.css')}}" type="text/css" rel="stylesheet" />